-Length of the path from the site’s homepage to the document
+Length of the path from the site’s homepage to the document.

 Maximize coverage breadth.

-Assign relevance according to which pages are more important than others
+Assign relevance according to which pages are more important than others.

 Estimate the number of backlinks.

 Focused Crawling is the process to fetch pages within a certain topic.
-Crawler will download pages that are related to each other.
+Crawlers will download pages that are related to each other.
 It collects documents which are specific and relevant to the given topic and classify crawled pages into categories.
 It determines how far the given page is relevant to the particular topic and how to proceed forward.

-Incremental Crawling is the traditional crawling or the process of prioritizing and revisiting URLs, in order to refresh its collection, periodically replacing the old documents with the newly downloaded documents.
-The incremental crawler incrementally refreshes the existing collection of pages by visiting them frequently.
+Incremental Crawling is the traditional crawling or the process of prioritizing and revisiting URLs to refresh its collection.
+It achieves so by periodically replacing the old documents with the newly downloaded documents.
+The incremental crawler gradually refreshes the existing collection of pages by visiting them frequently.
 It does so based on the estimate of how often the pages change.
 It also exchanges less important pages by new and more important pages.
 It also resolves the problem of content consistency.
 The benefit of an incremental crawler is that only the valuable data is provided to the user.
 Thus, the network bandwidth is saved, and data enrichment is achieved.

 Web Dynamics is the rate of change of information on the Web.
-It is mainly used by search engines for updating index.
-The index entry for a certain document, indexed at time t0 is said ṣto be β- current at time t if the document has not changed in the time interval between t 0 and t − β.
-Basically β is a ‘grace period’: if we pretend that the user query was made β time units ago rather than now, then the information in the search engine would be up to date.
-A search engine for a given collection of documents is said to be (α, β)-current if the probability that a document is β-current is at least α.
+It is mainly used by search engines for updating the index.
+The index entry for a certain document, indexed at time t0 is said ṣto be β- current at time t if the document has not changed in the time interval between t0 and t − β, where β is a ‘grace period’.
+If we pretend that the user query was made β time units ago rather than now, then the information in the search engine would be up to date.
+A search engine for a given collection of documents is said to be "(α, β)-current" if the probability of a document being "β-current" is at least α.
 According to this definition, we can ask questions like ‘how many documents per day should a search engine refresh to guarantee it will remain (0.9,1 week)-current?’
 Answering this question requires that we develop a probabilistic model of Web dynamics.